thirulak/Sqlite_for_android/README.md

-# Sqlite_for _android : Contains Steps , solution for Errors that I faced while implementing in projects
+# Sqlite_for _android : Contains Steps , solution for Errors that I faced while implementing it in projects

 ## Steps :
 1. Define a schema & a contract